vingkan/SnaPy/README.md

 # SnaPy
-Python library for detecting near duplicate texts in a corpus using Locality Sensitive Hashing.<br>
+Python library for detecting near duplicate texts in a corpus at scale using Locality Sensitive Hashing.<br>
 As described in Mining Massive Datasets http://infolab.stanford.edu/~ullman/mmds/ch3.pdf.

 ### Installation